 *If the word following the conjunction starts with a diphthong (ia/hia, ie/hie, io/hio), we use y as usual.

 Hay agua y hielo en la mesa.
 (There’s water and ice on the table.)

 Pela las patatas y hiérvelas.
 (Peel the potatoes and boil them.)

 Conjunctions that offer alternatives

 This group of conjunctions allows you to choose among different options or alternatives.
-These conjunctions are exclusive because you can’t have more than one of the options and will need to choose one.
+These conjunctions are exclusive because they express the fact that you can’t have more than one of the options and will need to choose one.

 Quizás es profesor, juez o médico.
 (He may be a professor, a judge or a doctor.)

 Volvió a las 3 o las 4 de la mañana.
 (He came back at 3 or 4 a.m.)